-Investment 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and priority promote noise-reduction measures SPECIFIC OBJECTIVE 2.3: More integrated Valga-Valka central urban area
+Investment priority 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures SPECIFIC OBJECTIVE 2.3: More integrated Valga-Valka central urban area

-Investment 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and priority promote noise-reduction measures

-The activities under this specific objective aim to improve the area on the border of Estonia and Latvia in the centre of the twin town of Valga-Valka.
-The area is a wasteland and backyard of both towns at the moment, but has a potential to become a joint town centre.
-A new attractive place for locals to meet, joint public events and local businesses to open their shops, cafes and stands.

-The programme may provide support in the frames of the direct award procedure to a pre-defined project[1] under this specific objective.

-- Creating a multifunctional cross-border central square in Valga and Valka on the border of Estonia and Latvia including an area for open-air markets and festive events, playgrounds, innovative lighting systems, original urban space furniture, etc. - Creating a pedestrian street passing the new central square and linking churches in town centres of Valga and Valka. - Renovating an old cross-border bridge across a small stream (Konnaoja/Varžupīte) running along the border of Estonia and Latvia.
-Cleaning the area along the banks of the Konnaoja/Varžupīte stream and joining this revitalized green area with actual greenway along the Pedeli River. - Restoring houses around the newly established cross-border central square to attract entrepreneurs to the area.

-Public organisations, professional organisations, tourism organisations, local communities, municipalities, SMEs, regional development organisations, non-governmental organisations, tourists, etc.
+Investment priority 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures The area is a waste er this specific objective aim to improve the area on the border of Estonia and Latvia in the centre of the twin town of Valga-Valka.
+Fland and backyard of both towns at the moment, but has a potential to become a joint town centre.
+A new attractive place for locals are events and local businesses to open their shops, cafes and stands. ay provide support in the frames of the direct award procedure to a pre-defined project[1] under this specific objective.
+Indicative list of a actions supported markets and multifunctional cross-border central square in Valga and Valka on the border of Estonia and Latvia including an area for open-air d festive events, playgrounds, innovative lighting systems, original urban space furniture, etc. pedestrian street passing the new central square and linking churches in town centres of Valga and Valka. the area alo g an old cross-border bridge across a small stream (Konnaoja/Varžupīte) running along the border of Estonia and Latvia.
+Cleaning ong the banks of the Konnaoja/Varžupīte stream and joining this revitalized green area with actual greenway along the Pedeli River. aouses around the newly established cross-border central square to attract entrepreneurs to the area.
+Main target grouj ps U ns, professional organisations, tourism organisations, local communities, municipalities, SMEs, regional development organisations, organisations, tourists, etc.

-Investment 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and priority promote noise-reduction measures

-Local and regional authorities, state authorities, non-governmental organisations, private enterprises and public equivalent bodies (a definition is provided in the programme manual).

-[1] Pre-defined project - projects in the frame of the direct award procedure, whose peculiarities (e.g. objectives, beneficiaries, results, activities etc.) are set together with the Member States in order to achieve specific and strategic objectives in the programme area and must be included under the relevant thematic objective.

-Investment 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and priority promote noise-reduction measures

-Projects under priority axis 2 must clearly demonstrate a direct positive and integrative impact on the sustainable development of its region.
+Investment priority 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures Types of beneficia ries Local and regional provided in the pro authorities, state authorities, non-governmental organisations, private enterprises and public equivalent bodies (a definition is gramme manual). ject - projects in the frame of the direct award procedure, whose peculiarities (e.g. objectives, beneficiaries, results, activities etc.) h the Member States in order to achieve specific and strategic objectives in the programme area and must be included under the bjective.
+2.A.6.2 Guiding prir nciples for the selection of operations Investment priority 6e - Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures Projects under prior rity axis 2 must clearly demonstrate a direct positive and integrative impact on the sustainable development of its region.